|

 Techno-isel table makes it possible for a number of students to have

 multiple set-ups and production activities nested simultaneously.
+The milling center at Prairie High School

 has been incorporated into the curriculum of the Construction Technology